Ron Sparks (comedian): Stand-up

 After performing on the show with the Wrecking Crew a few times, he began working the door for Toronto's legendary ALTdot COMedy Lounge at the Rivoli in 2002.
-At show producer Zoe Rabnett's urging, he tried performing stand-up in 2003 at The ALTdot COMedy Lounge and then won that year's Tim Sims Award, given to Toronto's most promising new comedy act, in just his 20th set.
-He then also won the 2004 Canadian Comedy Award for Best Stand-up Newcomer, becoming the first person to win both.
-Frank Magazine described him as "the next stand-up wunderkind".
-After his Tim Sims Award winning Cream of Comedy showcase, he was invited to write and star in his own series of shorts for The Comedy Network, From the Desk of Ron Sparks.
+At show producer Zoe Rabnett's urging he tried performing stand-up in 2003 at The ALTdot COMedy Lounge and went on to win that year's Tim Sims Award, given to Toronto's most promising new comedy act, in just his 20th set.
+He then also won the 2004 Best Stand-up Newcomer Canadian Comedy Award, becoming the first person to win both.

+After his Tim Sims Cream of Comedy showcase, he was invited to write and star in his own series of shorts for The Comedy Network, From the Desk of Ron Sparks, based on real letters he has written since childhood.

 Stand-up credits include Just for Laughs as well as the Halifax, Winnipeg, Laughing Gas and YYC Comedy Festivals.
 He was JFL's Toronto Homegrown Champion in 2007 and has performed in various JFL and JFL-42 shows including Set List, The Alternative Show with Andy Kindler and The Debaters.
 He has opened for such comedians as Kyle Kinane, Moshe Kasher, Russell Peters, Kevin Pollak, Marc Maron, Janeane Garofalo, Norm Macdonald, Joan Rivers, Brian Posehn, Mike Wilmot, David Cross, Andy Kindler, Tom Green, Doug Stanhope and Todd Barry.

 His 2008 CTV Comedy Now! stand-up special won a WorldFest Award and two Canadian Comedy Awards.

 When the ALTdot added a second weekly show, the SketchDot COMedy Lounge, Sparks was invited to do a weekly Weekend Update style segment, The News Desk with Ron Sparks.

-He is not related to fellow stand-up comedian Hal Sparks.